SomeWeekendReading/someweekendreading.github.io/_posts/2021-06-07-treasuries-vs-corporates.md

 F-statistic: 49.41 on 2 and 38 DF,  p-value: 2.682e-11
 ```

-Note that the regression overall is significant, as is the coefficient for TSM.
+Note that the regression overall is still significant, as is the coefficient for TSM.
 But check
 out the effect size: the regression coefficient is a bit over _3 times larger_ for this
 time period than over the whole time series.